The bond between a grandparent and grandchild is special.

 Bringing the generations together in an over 50s retirement resort is a unique and special aspect of living in a retirement community and your grandchildren are sure to be welcomed with open arms.
 Keeping the needs of your neighbours in mind and respectfully sharing the wonderful resort facilities will no doubt ensure years of precious memories with your grandchildren.

 Spring Lakes Resort is a thoughtfully designed over 50s community set on 50 acres of stunning riverfront land.
 With a 29-acre golf course and ample open space, you’ll feel a sense of peace and tranquility as soon as you arrive home.
 Designed for retirees who are active and independent but want the assurance of a secure community with a lot of the maintenance taken care of, you’ll fall in love with your modern home and well-appointed resort facilities that is also pet friendly.
-A future aged-care facility is planned for the resort.
 Find out more at www.springlakesresort.com.au